-The Héma-Québec Foundation is proud to help fund the Fetal RhD project, which will enable future Quebec mothers to find out the blood type of their fetus.
+The Héma-Québec Foundation is proud to help fund the Fetal RHD Project, which will enable future mothers in Quebec to find out the blood type of their fetus.

-A serene end to pregnancy thanks to this test made possible by Héma-Québec
+A serene pregnancy thanks to this analysis made possible by Héma-Québec

 12,000 pregnant women to benefit each year from 2026 onwards

-Every year in Quebec, some 12,000 pregnant women with RhD-negative blood groups receive anti-D immunoglobulin as a preventive measure against hemolytic disease of the newborn and fetus.
-This disease can occur when, unlike the mother, the fetus has a positive RhD blood group.
-The mother’s immune system can then develop antibodies against the RhD-positive red blood cells of the fetus, which it wrongly perceives as a threat.
+Every year, approximately 12,000 pregnant women in Quebec receive anti-D immunoglobulin as a preventive measure against hemolytic disease of the newborn and fetus.
+This disease can occur when the fetus has an RhD-positive blood type, unlike its mother.
+The mother’s immune system may then develop antibodies against the fetus’s red blood cells, which it mistakenly perceives as a threat.

-This means that 12,000 pregnant women will benefit from the test each year:
+This means that 12,000 pregnant women will undergo the analysis each year, or about 200 analyses per week.

-All tests are performed at Héma-Québec’s head office in Montreal.
+All analyses will be conducted at Héma-Québec’s headquarters in Montreal.

-Thanks to your donations, Quebec will be a pioneer.
+Thanks to your donations, Quebec will be a pioneer in this field!

 Discover projects funded by your generosity!